Merkwurdichliebe/beacon2map/README.md

 # beacon2map

-beacon2map creates a visual map based on marker locations read from a JSON file.
+beacon2map is a visual aid for keeping track of location markers in 3D space.

-The markers hold names and descriptions and are based on readings of distance, depth and bearing to a central reference beacon, and can be filtered in a variety of ways.
+Coordinates in x & y are calculated from readings of distance, depth and bearing to a central reference beacon.
+Markers hold names and descriptions and can be filtered in a variety of ways.
+They can be added, edited or deleted from inside the application and are saved to a JSON file.

 This app was designed as an exploration aid for the video game Subnautica.